 Rich Schneider, PhD, Associate Professor of Orthopaedic Surgery, UCSF.
 Dr. Schneider’s research is focused on understanding how individual components of the craniofacial complex achieve their proper size, shape, and functional integration during development and evolution.
 To address this question, Rich has created a surgical transplantation system that involves two distinct species of birds (quail and duck), which differ considerably in their growth rates and anatomy.
 For more than a decade, Rich has also been vigorously engaged in issues related to scholarly communications and open access (OA).
 He served as Chair on both the UCSF (COLASC) and the UC System-wide (UCOLASC) library committees of the Academic Senate, and he led the effort to develop and pass an Open Access Policy for UCSF Faculty in 2012.
 In addition, he helped develop a UC System-wide OA Policy in 2013 and served on a Presidential Task Force to expand the OA Policy to the entire UC System in 2015.
 In 2017, Rich led the effort to get UCSF's endorsement of the OA2020 Expression of Interest, an international initiative to transition scholarly journals on a large scale to open access.
 As UCOLASC Chair in 2018, he led the committee to endorsement of its Declaration of Rights and Principles to Transform Scholarly Communication.

-Ivy Anderson is Associate Executive Director and Director of Collections at the California Digital Library, where she oversees a broad range of shared collections activities encompassing licensed content, management of shared print collections, and mass digitization on behalf of the ten-campus University of California system.
-Ivy is probably best known for her work in content licensing and scholarly communications.
-She was co-Principal Investigator on the Pay It Forward project, which examined the viability of a large-scale transition to open access for major North American research institutions, and currently chairs the Governing Council of SCOAP3, a global open access initiative in high energy physics.
+Ivy Anderson is Associate Executive Director and Director of Collections at the California Digital Library, where she oversees shared collections on behalf of all ten UC campuses.
+Much of Ivy’s current work at CDL is focused on working with journal publishers to transition CDL’s systemwide journal licenses to open access.
+Ivy was co-Principal Investigator on the Pay It Forward project, which examined the viability of a large-scale transition to open access for major North American research institutions, and currently chairs the Governing Council of SCOAP3, a global open access initiative in high energy physics.
 She previously served on the Advisory Board for PubMed Central.
-Before coming to the CDL in December 2005, Ivy was Program Manager for E-Resource Management and Licensing at the Harvard University Library, where she developed and managed a shared licensing program on behalf of Harvard’s many libraries.
+Before coming to the CDL in December 2005, Ivy worked at the Harvard University Library.

 - 4:30pm - 6:30pm